TIN0-m/Home-Lab/README.md

 5. Security groups and AWS services

-6.Mitre Attack and ISO27001 principles
+6. Mitre Attack and IS27001 principles

 7. Usage & Scenarios